Critical Illness Insurance – what does it cover?

 The Broadbench logo – our trusted insurance parner.

-When you click ‘send’, your data will be securely sent to the Broadbench income protection team, who will get back to you within 24 hours (Mon-Fri).
+When you click ‘send’, your data will be securely sent to the Broadbench critical illness team, who will get back to you within 24 hours (Mon-Fri).

 We will not use your details for any other purpose.